Demon’s Souls: The first truly next-gen game is a lopsided but impressive showcase – TechCrunch

 (Incidentally, don’t bother with the “cinematic” option versus “performance.”
 The latter keeps the game silky smooth, which for Souls games is a luxury, and the other setting didn’t improve the look much if at all, while severely affecting the framerate.
 Skip it unless you’re taking glamour shots.)

 Similarly sound is extremely well done in the game, though I’m cautious about hyping Sony’s “3D audio” — really, games have had this sort of thing for years on many platforms.
 Having a decent pair of headphones is the important bit.
-But perhaps the PS5 offers improved workflows for spatializing sound; at all events in Demon’s Souls it was very good, with great separation, location, and clarity.
+But perhaps the PS5 offers improved workflows for spatializing sound; at all events in Demon’s Souls it was very good, with great separation, location and clarity.
 I have reliably dodged an enemy attack from offscreen after recognizing the characteristic grunt of an attacking foe, and the screeches and roars of dragons and boss monsters (as well as the general milieu of Latria) were suitably chilling.

 This combined well with the improved haptics of the DualSense controller, which seemed to have a different “sensation” for every event.
 A dragon flying overhead, a demon stomping the ground, a blocked attack, an elevator ride.
 Mostly these were good and only aided immersion, but some, like the elevators, felt to me more like an annoying buzz than a rumble, like holding a power tool.
 I hope that developers will be sensible about these things and identify vibration patterns that are irritating.
 Fortunately the intensity can be adjusted universally in the PS5’s controls.